Hearing range

-Hearing range describes the range of frequencies that can be heard by humans or other animals, though it can also refer to the range of levels.
+Hearing range describes the frequency range that can be heard by humans or other animals, though it can also refer to the range of levels.
 The human range is commonly given as 20 to 20,000 Hz, although there is considerable variation between individuals, especially at high frequencies, and a gradual loss of sensitivity to higher frequencies with age is considered normal.
 Sensitivity also varies with frequency, as shown by equal-loudness contours.
 Routine investigation for hearing loss usually involves an audiogram which shows threshold levels relative to a normal.

-Several animal species are able to hear frequencies well beyond the human hearing range.
+Several animal species can hear frequencies well beyond the human hearing range.
 Some dolphins and bats, for example, can hear frequencies over 100 kHz.
-Elephants can hear sounds at 14–16 Hz, while some whales can hear infrasonic sounds as low as 7 Hz.
+Elephants can hear sounds at 16 Hz–12 kHz, while some whales can hear infrasonic sounds as low as 7 Hz.

+Physiology

+The 'hairs' in hair cells in the inner ear, stereocilia, range in height from 1 μm, for auditory detection of very high frequencies, to 50 μm or more in some vestibular systems.

 Measurement

 A basic measure of hearing is afforded by an audiogram, a graph of the absolute threshold of hearing (minimum discernible sound level) at various frequencies throughout an organism's nominal hearing range.

-Behavioural hearing tests or physiological tests can be used to find hearing thresholds of humans and other animals.
+Behavioural hearing tests or physiological tests can be used to find the hearing thresholds of humans and other animals.
 For humans, the test involves tones being presented at specific frequencies (pitch) and intensities (loudness).
 When the subject hears the sound, they indicate this by raising a hand or pressing a button.
 The lowest intensity they can hear is recorded.
-The test varies for children; their response to the sound can be indicated by a turn of the head or using a toy.
+The test varies for children; their response to the sound can be indicated by a turn of the head or by using a toy.
 The child learns what to do upon hearing the sound, such as placing a toy man in a boat.
 A similar technique can be used when testing animals, where food is used as a reward for responding to the sound.
-The information on different mammals hearing was obtained primarily by behavioural hearing tests.
+The information on different mammals' hearing was obtained primarily by behavioural hearing tests.

-Physiological tests do not need the patient to consciously respond.
+Physiological tests do not need the patient to respond consciously.